 I am a regular reader of Melissa Culbertson’s Blog Clarity blog (formerly Momcomm), I really enjoy her writing and insights.
 A few years ago I took her Content Brew course and loved it!
 I learned about Buffer from her, and I learned about Evernote (affiliate) from her as well, two tools that I love!
 The course reinforced a lot of the practices that I learned through my experiences in digital marketing and for people who haven’t worked in a professional marketing environment, I can tell you, Melissa’s course will teach you a lot.

-Well…those are the blog tools and trainings that I use.
+Well…those are the blog tools and training that I use.
 They have helped form me into the blogger I am today.

 How about you?
 What tools have helped you?
 Please share!